archetype-themes/plugin-theme-component/docs/Creating-a-Collection.md

       groups.
         - The **"sections"** is the main workspace where you can create and edit as many Sections as you need.
 Archie's create command can help you generate files for a new Section.
-        - The **"shared"** workspace is intended for styles librairies, internal javascript libraires or other assets that are shared by multiple sections.
+        - The **"shared"** workspace is intended for styles libraries, internal javascript libraries or other assets that are shared by multiple sections.
         - The **"snippets"** workspace can contain an unlimited amount of snippets for use in any of the sections.
           Archie can help you create these Snippets.